The Healthcare Law Review: United Arab Emirates

 Ownership of healthcare businesses

-Statutory restrictions are in place that prevent foreign companies establishing wholly owned healthcare businesses, and require local partner involvement for most projects.15 Each company established in the UAE must have one or more UAE national partners who holds at least 51 per cent of the company's capital.
-A recent law allowing 100 per cent foreign ownership of companies allow foreign investors to create a foreign wholly owned legal entity to establish a healthcare facility provided that the investor meets certain share capital and other investment financial thresholds.
-At present, only the Emirate of Dubai, has put a process in place enabling one hundred percent onshore ownership of healthcare facilities and only a few licences have been granted.
+Statutory restrictions are in place that prevent foreign companies establishing wholly owned healthcare businesses, and require local partner involvement for most projects.19 Each company established in the UAE must have one or more UAE national partners who holds at least 51 per cent of the company's capital.
+A recent law allowing 100 per cent foreign ownership of companies allows foreign investors to create a foreign wholly owned legal entity to establish a healthcare facility provided that the investor meets certain share capital and other investment financial thresholds.
+At present, only the Emirate of Dubai has put a process in place enabling 100 per cent onshore ownership of healthcare facilities and only a few licences have been granted.
 Some of these have been to existing providers who have transitioned over from the traditional ownership structure and parted company with their local partners.
 Companies established in free zones are exempt from the 51 per cent requirement if the relevant free zone has special provisions regulating the company, in which case, where the services are established in a healthcare free zone, this would permit 100 per cent foreign ownership.

 Commissioning and procurement

-The commissioning of healthcare services is government-led in terms of the policy position.17 The MOH, Dubai and Abu Dhabi health authorities dictate policy, identify what services are required, and determine whether these should be provided by public or private sector investment.
+The commissioning of healthcare services is government-led in terms of the policy position.21 The MOHAP, Dubai and Abu Dhabi health authorities dictate policy, identify what services are required, and determine whether these should be provided by public or private sector investment.